 - Remove the plastic wrap, and using a sharp knife or lame slash the top of the loaf about 1/4-inch deep.
 If using the optional seeds, brush the top of the risen bread gently with melted butter, and sprinkle with the seeds.

-- Place the pan in the center of the preheated oven.
-Bake for 45 minutes to 1 hour, or until the internal temperature of the bread reaches about 195°F on an instant-read thermometer.
+- Place the pan on the middle rack OR top oven rack (whatever is appropriate for your oven) of the preheated oven.
+Bake for 45 minutes to 1 hour, or until the internal temperature of the bread reaches about 195ยฐF on an instant-read thermometer.
 The outside will form a thick, brown crust.

 - Remove the loaf from the oven, and allow it to cool for about 10 minutes in the pan before transferring to a wire rack to cool completely.